matthewwachter/td-shadertoy/README.md

-## Shader Code Conversion
+## Converting Shadertoy to TouchDesigner

 There are several differences listed below that need to be addressed in the shader code.
 This is done automatically when the **shadertoyConverter** component loads a shader.

 - ShaderToy provides a default set of useful uniforms.
-These can simply be prepended to each shader's code and added in the uniform pages of the glsl TOP.
+These can simply be prepended to each shader's code and added in the uniform parameters of the glsl TOP.

 ```
 uniform vec3      iResolution;           // viewport resolution (in pixels)